How to look for records of... Land and property requisitioned for war in the 20th century

 - Land Powers (Defence) Act (Registration of Way-Leave Orders etc) Rules, 1958

-After the termination of hostilities, it was decided that some of the land requisitioned to increase food production should be retained for agricultural purposes, and under Part V of the Agriculture Act 1947 the Minister of Agriculture acquired powers to compel purchase of any requisitioned land which was not sold voluntarily to him, in order to maintain its full and efficient use for agriculture.
-Such land was then managed by the Agricultural Land Commission, set up under the Act, until it was decided that it was appropriate to dispose of the Ministry’s interest in it.
+After the war it was decided that some of the land requisitioned to increase food production should be retained for agricultural purposes, and under Part V of the Agriculture Act 1947 the Minister of Agriculture acquired powers to compel purchase of any requisitioned land not sold voluntarily, in order to maintain its full and efficient use for agriculture.
+Such land was then managed by the Agricultural Land Commission, set up under the Act.

 7. Further reading

 Successive editions of the Manual of Emergency Legislation (published by HMSO) are useful compendia of relevant statutes effective in the First World War.
-A set covering the years 1914 to 1919 is in The National Archives Library (343.01).
+A set covering the years 1914 to 1919 is in The National Archives’ Library.